Iuliia-Bogdanova/Portfolio/README.md

 Dark theme on CSS variables and JavaScript.
 Determination of the dark theme by system settings.
 Saving selected theme to localStorage.
 Using Meta tags to identify an image when linking to a web page.
+Favicons.

 https://iuliia-bogdanova.github.io/Portfolio/